Maximal curves with respect to quadratic extensions over finite fields: Different characterizations of Hallouin-Perret-maximality

 \subsection{Characterization by the zeta function}

-An important point in our work is the following proposition which characterizes the DM-curves in terms of the real parts of its Frobenius eigenvalues. \begin{proposition} Let $X$ be a curve of genus $g$ defined over ${\mathbb F}_q$.
+An important point in our work is the following proposition which characterizes the HP-maximal curves in terms of the real parts of their Frobenius eigenvalues. \begin{proposition} Let $X$ be a curve of genus $g$ defined over ${\mathbb F}_q$.
 We denote by $\alpha_1,\ldots, \alpha_g$ the real parts of its Frobenius eigenvalues.
-The curve $X$ is a DM-curve if and only if $\alpha_1=\cdots=\alpha_g$, that is if and only if its zeta function is of the form
+The curve $X$ is a Hallouin-Perret-maximal curve if and only if $\alpha_1=\cdots=\alpha_g$, that is if and only if its zeta function is of the form